LaunchCodeEducation/data-analysis/src/chapters/tableau-part2/tableau-part2.rst

 For additional video resources check out these Tableau videos `here <https://www.tableau.com/learn/training/20211>`__.

 #.
-These videos are for Tableau version 2021.1
+These videos are for Tableau version 2021.1.
 #.
 You can select the version at the bottom of the collection list.
 #.
-Suggested Topic: Visual Analytics
+We suggest checking out Visual Analytics.

 Check Your Understanding
 ------------------------